vinc/geodate/README.md

 Algorithms
 ----------

-GeoDate implements a lot of algorithms described in the book Astronomical Algorithms by Jean Meeus to calculate the precise time of any sunrise, solstice, and new moon required to create a lunisolar calendar.
+Geodate implements a lot of algorithms described in the book Astronomical Algorithms by Jean Meeus to calculate the precise time of any sunrise, solstice, and new moon required to create a lunisolar calendar.